Suitable for: Sole traders who need to lodge BAS and income tax returns

-Put simply, the BAS to income tax return migration function collates all of your BAS that you have submitted through Airtax during the financial year, and pre-populates the sole trader section of your Airtax tax return with the necessary income and expense data.
+Put simply, the migration function collates all of your BAS that you have submitted through Airtax during the financial year, and pre-populates the sole trader section of your Airtax tax return with the necessary income and expense data.
 The function is not able to prefill information from BAS that you have not submitted through Airtax, so keep this in mind if you would like to make the most of this feature.

 Note: If you have completed some BAS during the financial year with a platform other than Airtax, you will need to add to your Airtax prefilled amounts.
 You have a couple of options in this scenario:

 - Use the below information to calculate the amounts that you need to manually input from your non-Airtax BAS.

 - Book in a phone call to speak with a PwC accountant, and request your BAS details from your previous BAS lodgement provider.
 We will then help you resolve this over the phone.

 Check out the below information which discusses exactly how we compute your income and expense information.

 Before we get started, let’s have a quick refresh on what “gross business income” means.
 Gross business income is your total business revenues for the financial year before fees and charges are deducted.
 As a result, your gross business income may be different from the net income you actually receive in your bank account.
 Given you are required to report gross business income for tax return purposes also, we can simply total up your BAS income data and use this information to complete your income tax return.

 For tax return purposes, we will first sum up any income amounts recorded in each BAS period, for example, Uber income, Square income, and any Other Income amounts.
 We then need to remove GST amounts from this result, as they are not relevant to the income tax return as a GST-registered sole trader.
 We do this through the below calculation:

 GST-exclusive gross business income = total gross business income / 1.1

 We will prefill this result to the ‘Gross Business Income’ field of the sole trader section.